Mongolian script: Blocks

 The Unicode block for Mongolian is U+1800–U+18AF.
 It includes letters, digits and various punctuation marks for Hudum Mongolian, Todo Mongolian, Xibe (Manchu), Manchu proper, and Ali Gali, as well as extensions for transcribing Sanskrit and Tibetan.

 The Mongolian Supplement block (U+11660–U+1167F) was added to the Unicode Standard in June 2016 with the release of version 9.0:

 Keyboard layout

-The standard Mongolian traditional script keyboard layout for personal computers is as follows (note that the characters have been rotated 90 degrees counterclockwise):
+The Windows Mongolian traditional script keyboard layout for personal computers is as follows: